manuamador/IEEE-EMC2015/README.md

 Comments and suggestions are welcomed.

 ###Packages needed:
-- Julia 0.3+ andthe follwing packages: PyPlot, NPZ, Grid
+- Julia 0.3+ and the follwing packages: PyPlot, NPZ, Grid.
-- Python 2.7+ and Matplotlib, Numpy
+- Python 2.7+ and Matplotlib, Numpy.